-Each time you complete an activity, share your photos on social media with the #waiwanaka hashtag or email them to firstname.lastname@example.org for a chance to go in the draw for some local goodies.
+Each time you complete an activity, share your photos on social media and tag us with @WAIwanaka or email them to firstname.lastname@example.org for a chance to go in the draw for some local goodies.

 Download our Activity sheet

-Find one of our activity sheets at the Wānaka library, iSite or local accommodation providers in January 2021, or download your copy here:
+Find one of our activity sheets at the Wānaka library, iSite or local accommodation providers from January 2021, or download your copy here: